 Three hikes begin from this trailhead, Window Trail, Door Trail, and Notch Trail.
 Each penetrates Badlands Wall, an imposing 100-mile long ridge spanning across the South Dakota plains.
 Window Trail is the easiest of the three, taking you a short distance from the parking area to a gap in the ridge.
 From the window, you can look out over rugged terrain and down into an orange canyon of eroded sediments like sandstone.
 The view from the window is pure badlands.

 If you are driving through the east side of Badlands National Park on Badlands Loop Road (Route 240), take a quick break to visit Window Trail.
 If you are hiking another trail in the area, it is worth adding Window Trail to your itinerary.
 Window Trail only takes about five minutes and is appropriate for hikers of all ages and abilities.
-No permit is required to hike Window Trail, but there is an entrance fee for Badlands National Park.
+No permit is required to hike Window Trail, but Badlands National Park has an entrance fee.

 Trailhead address: Badlands Loop Road (SD 240), Badlands National Park, Interior, SD 57750

 Trailhead coordinates: 43.760634, -101.927624 (43° 45′ 38.28″N 101° 55′ 39.44″W)

 This one-mile hike passes through a gap in Badlands Wall to a viewing platform followed by a cross-country path into the rugged badlands.

 |Notch Trail |

 This adventurous 1 1/3-mile hike travels up a badlands canyon to an elevated overlook with views over the Great Plains.